Find Grad Schools

 The states with the most job growth for Environmental Engineering Technician are Utah, Florida, and Colorado.
 Watch out if you plan on working in Wyoming, West Virginia, or Rhode Island.
 These states have the worst job growth for this type of profession.

-Salary for an Environmental Engineering Technician
+What is the Average Salary of an Environmental Engineering Technician

-Environmental Engineering Technicians make between $32,380 and $82,800 a year.
+The typical yearly salary for Environmental Engineering Technicians is somewhere between $32,380 and $82,800.

 undefined